CycloneDX/cdxgen/README.md

                          provide the id or the project name and version together --required-only    Include only the packages with required scope on the SBoM.                                         [boolean]
-      --version          Show version number                           [boolean] -h                     Show help                                     [boolean]
+      --fail-on-error    Fail if any dependency extractor fails.       [boolean] --version          Show version number                           [boolean] -h                     Show help                                     [boolean]
 ```